hrosicka/hrosicka/README.md

 - **Python Turtle Playground:** Unleash your artistic side and code stunning drawings.
 - **BMI Calculator:** Maintain your health goals with this sleek and user-friendly app.
 - **Party Guest List App:** Plan your perfect party!
 This code provides a simple interface with powerful features to add, edit, and delete guests from your event's guest list.
-- **Guess Age**: A Python Tkinter app that uses Agify.io API to estimate age of user.
+- **Guess Age**: This application is a fun way to estimate your age based on your name using the Agify.io API.
+It is a simple example of how to use Tkinter to create a GUI application.

 <!---